Ignite-Laboratories/Enigmaneering/enigma2/E2S1 - Index Diminishment.md

 more sense as we proceed forward - for now, just know that numeric equivalence does _not_ imply logical equivalence.
 A single missing zero could entirely destroy the logical structure of data - fun! =)

+    Logical Binary Data ⬎           ⬐ Base 10 Value
-      ⬐ Full binary value   ⬐ Equivalent numeric value [ 0 0 1 0 1 0 1 0 ] (42)  Logical form
+               [ 0 0 1 0 1 0 1 0 ] (42)
-        [ 1 0 1 0 1 0 ] (42)  Numeric form
+                   [ 1 0 1 0 1 0 ] (42)
-              ⬑ Truncated bit width
+                         ⬑ Numeric Binary Data

 Here, the logical form is a _byte_ - but that's not a hard requirement, just a universal standard.

 This is what we ultimately will be exploiting to facilitate binary synthesis!
 Some values can be stored in _far less bits_ than they're logically stored at, relative to known points in the index.
-If one counted from a known point in the index, rather than 0, the numeric length can change _dramatically!_

 But what even _is_ a known "point" in an index?